bluestar0505/laravelVue/README.md

 # laraVue
 It's a Admin Panel Stater For Laravel and Vue.js. <br>

 <b> This repo is based on practical web application development course on youtube. </b><br>
 https://www.youtube.com/playlist?list=PLB4AdipoHpxaHDLIaMdtro1eXnQtl_UvE<br>

 And I added something a bit change.

+Becase It has some issues I hope you will update this source by branch.
+I'm writing issues that it contain yet.

 <b> Here are the things you will learn in this series and what the repo include out of the box: </b>